techguy16/mrbean/README.md

 # Bean Growing Animation
-A bean animation inspired by Mr Bean made by my brother who does not have a GitHub account.
+A bean animation inspired by Mr Bean.
-My one will replace it soon.